gopalakrishnanarjun/omnigenai_toolkit/README.md

-# OmniGenAI Toolkit
+# omnigenai_toolkit

-## **Innovative Python Package: OmniGenAI Toolkit**
+## **Innovative Python Package: omnigenai_toolkit**

 ### **Overview**
-The OmniGenAI Toolkit is an innovative Python package designed to streamline the development of Generative AI applications.
+The omnigenai_toolkit is an innovative Python package designed to streamline the development of Generative AI applications.
 It provides a comprehensive suite of tools for building, deploying, and managing AI models, particularly focusing on Large Language Models (LLMs) and multimodal applications.
 This toolkit simplifies the integration of various AI functionalities, making it accessible for both beginners and experienced developers.

 ---